katakusan/wro2023-befiring/README.md

 ### fan setup

-first lock fan on jetson nano  ventilated rib
+First lock fan on jetson nano  ventilated rib

 * Like this